dgcameron/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba-oci/README.md

 # Oracle Database Cloud Service Hands On Workshop

 Welcome to the Oracle Database Cloud Service Workshop.
 This particular version is based on Oracle's 'OCI' services, versus Oracle 'Classic' services.
 These labs will give you a basic understanding of the Oracle Database Cloud Service and many of the capabilities around administration and database management.
-Module 1 will introduce you to DBCS and show you how to create a Cloud Database.
-Module 2 will cover various data migration use cases, including pluggable database migration, tablespace migration, schema migration, and ad-hoc table copying between databases.
-Module 3 covers some common Database management activities.
-Module 4 show you how to use the Oracle Command Line Interface (CLI) commands to perform various tasks.
+Lab 1 will introduce you to DBCS and show you how to create a Cloud Database.
+Lab 2 will cover various data migration use cases, including pluggable database migration, tablespace migration, schema migration, and ad-hoc table copying between databases.
+Lab 3 covers some common Database management activities.
+Lab 4 show you how to use the Oracle Command Line Interface (CLI) commands to perform various tasks.
 This workshop was built on and for version 19c of the database.

 ## Parts